 Nomura: Specially Sora, who has a connection with Roxas.
 However, that's not something I can answer at the moment.

 —Also, about Ienzo, Hayner and the rest, I wonder how they'll cooperate...
 There's something else I'm wondering about.
 The word Larxene used "New Seven Hearts".

 Nomura: It's referring to the Seven Princesses of the next generation.
 It has to do with what Master Xehanort did in KH3D.
 In case the 7 Guardians of Light don't gather, they would instead use the Seven Princesses... that's the reasoning.
 Those Seven Princesses are being replaced while Kairi is the only one that keeps being one.
 As for the remaining 6 candidates, people like Rapunzel, Anna or Elsa are being targeted for that.

 —There's also a lot of mysteries surrounding the resurrection of the New Organization XIII.
 Vanitas seems to be one of them, why is that?

 Nomura: While the Vanitas appeared in KH3D was an illusion, this time he's real and makes an appearance.
 Vanitas and the other members have resurrected in

 an unusual way.
 Some of the members returned to their human forms only to then again turn into Nobodies, while other have resurrected by using other means.
-For example, Lea and Ienzo who are collaborating with Sora, have just resurrected as human.
+For example, Lea and Ienzo, who are collaborating with Sora, have just resurrected as humans.

 —Lea and Kairi are training together to be able to use the Keyblade.
 Where does the scene with them in it in the trailer happen?